bravolabs/bravo-fe/README.md

 # APIs
 We use [Slack API](https://api.slack.com/) for both authentication and our Slack bot.
 # Environment Variables
-In order for the app to function correctly, the user must set up their own environment variables.
+For the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following:

     REACT_APP_API_HOST = link to your API host REACT_APP_CLIENT_ID = your Slack app's client ID, can be found in you app's settings --> basic information